 |Social, Emotional and Personality Development||Developmental processes that account for psychological adaptation in social relationships, schools, and other interpersonal settings.|

-Organizational leadership, qualitative research methods, and educational policy are some of the core classes that can be found in this type of degree.
-The curriculum is shaped more by the student’s preference of focus.
-A doctorate in a specific area of education is what is held by university professors, and is usually the main requirement in teaching at a post-secondary level.
-Those with their PhD in Education typically focus on publishing and scholarly research instead of, or in addition to, regular classroom instruction.
-Doctorate’s degrees are often held by school administrators, such as district superintendents.
-Other potential positions span nonprofit organizations and the federal government depending upon experience, and the job’s description.
+Organizational leadership, qualitative research methods, and educational policy are some of the core classes that are taught at the best online colleges for education.
+That said, the curriculum is shaped by the student’s preference of focus.
+Those with their PhD in Education typically focus on publishing scholarly research instead of, or in addition to, regular classroom instruction.
+Individuals with a doctorate degree in education are often school administrators and district superintendents.
+The degree can also carry over to nonprofit organizations or the federal government depending upon experience, and the job’s description.

 Coaches and scouts work together to recruit and train athletes, both amateur and professional.
-The training that the coaches provides covers all aspects of whatever game, from the rules, to conditioning, to professionalism.
 Coaches can also be mentors for athletes both on and off the field.
-Coaches for amateur teams, like at a high school level, may have to recruit a whole team on their own.
-At the college level and professional level, it is the scouts who usually take on this responsibility.
-A scout is a person who ventures out to seek potential professional talent in players, and sometimes uses incentives to execute a recruit of exceptional players.
+Coaches of amateur teams, like at the high school level, may have to recruit one player or an entire team while at the college level/ professional level, scouts seek out players individually.
+A scout seeks potential professional talent in players, and sometimes uses incentives to execute a recruit of exceptional players.

 Elementary Education Administrators

 Administrators working in the elementary level of education ordinarily deal with individuals within grades K-5.
-They handle the everyday activities common for the students and staff.
-With strong skills in administration management, education, and technology, these individuals, with the help of school districts and other educators, work to create curriculum plans for educational programs.
+They handle the everyday activities and typically have strong skills in administration management, education, and technology.
+With help from school districts and other educators, these individuals work to create curriculum plans for educational programs.
 They evaluate different methods of teaching to ensure that quality education standards are always met.
-These professionals work together to promote academic achievement and success.
+These professionals also work together to promote academic achievement and success.

 Elementary School Teachers

-Elementary level educators usually instruct children in grades pre-K-5.
+Elementary level educators usually instruct children in grades pre-K to 5th grade.
 They can work in public and/or private schools.
-While most of the work for a teacher at this level is to instruct within the classroom, other duties may include monitoring academic and extracurricular activities, teaching more than one subject, participating in field trips, and maintaining communication with students’ parents to periodically discuss behavior, academic business and planning.
+In addition to classroom work, other duties of an elementary school teacher may include monitoring academic and extracurricular activities, teaching more than one subject, participating in field trips, and maintaining communication with students’ parents to periodically discuss behavior, academic business and planning.

-Along with developing and implementing curriculum plans at the elementary and secondary levels, instructional coordinators also do this for institutions of higher education.
 Principals and teachers come together to evaluate the overall productivity and success of educational programs compared to local, state, and federal school board regulations.
-They analyze the performance of teachers, and help teachers strengthen their teaching skills by offering suggestions and providing them with extended training if necessary.
-The condition and material of textbooks and new technologies is also analyzed here.
+They analyze the performance of teachers, and help teachers strengthen their teaching skills by offering suggestions and extended training if necessary.
+They also analyze the condition and material of textbooks and new technologies.

 Middle School Teachers

-Grades 6, 7, and 8 are instructed by middle school teachers, either in a public or private school.
-These teachers develop lesson plans for their students, help them with assignments, administer homework and exams, and monitor their students’ academic progress and performance.
-Unlike elementary school teachers who teach multiple subjects to a class, middle school teachers commonly focus on teaching a specific subject to multiple classes.
-Like most teachers who teach at levels near here, middle school teachers meet periodically with the parents of the students to remain in communication over matters dealing with the progress of the student and to address any concerns throughout the student’s academic career.
+Middle school teachers instruct children in grades 6-8.
+They develop lesson plans for their students, help with assignments, administer homework and exams, and monitor their students’ academic progress and performance.
+Unlike elementary school teachers who teach multiple subjects to a class, middle school teachers commonly focus on teaching a specific subject.
+Like most who teach at grade-level schools, middle school teachers periodically meet with the guardians of the students to remain in communication over matters dealing with the progress and/or concerns regarding the student’s performance.

 These individuals instruct learners who are attending four-year colleges and universities, vocational schools, professional schools, and community colleges.
 Post-secondary teachers working in universities and four-year colleges tend to dedicate more of their time to research and publication.
-Those teaching at community colleges and other smaller type schools tend to spend more time inside of the classroom and engaging with students.
-Those who fall into the category of graduate teaching assistants are typically holders of master’s or doctoral degrees.
-These professionals teach post-secondary courses while they work toward their graduate degrees.
+Those teaching at community colleges tend to spend more time inside of the classroom engaging with students.
+Those who fall into this category typically hold a master’s degree, and taught post-secondary courses while they were working towards their graduate degrees.
 Many post-secondary teachers also delve into work dealing with academic committees or may serve on academic boards, attend conferences, or participate in institutional activities.